andrebnassis/BlipSDKHelperLibrary.DotNet.Framework/README.md

 Text: Obligatory
 \#Min Buttons: 1
 \#Max Buttons: 11
-PS: On BLiPChat, if you add a LocationButton on QuickReply, it will ignore the others text buttons and will show only the LocationButton.
+PS: On BLiPChat Channel, if you add a Location Button Type on QuickReply, it will ignore the others text buttons and will show only the Location Button.

 ### Example: